sheriff1/sheriff1.github.io/_posts/2019-03-02-open-application-to-creative-circle.md

 I can provide website design assistance.

+I'll buy your product at full-price and volunteer to help you accomplish your goals.

 I wanna talk about purpose, who you are, and how you’ve become who you are.
 I want to be around when you create, and I want you to be around when I create, digitally or physically.
 Let’s be great together.

 References upon request.